DFE-Digital/teacher-cpd-design-history/app/posts/cross-programme/our-refreshed-vision.md

 ![Phases for ECF and NPQ for 2025 and 2026](/cross-programme/our-refreshed-vision/phases.png)

 This is our vision and our strategy for getting there, but it's not static.
 We are continuously updating it based on people's feedback and other factors that impact delivery and priorities.
-But we hope it gives the programme more clarity on where we're going and how we get there over the next 2-3 years!
+But we hope it gives the programme more clarity on where we're going and how we get there over the next 2 to 3 years.

 Get in touch with Mili Malde, Deputy Service Owner for the CPD Programme, if you have any questions.